 Are you orientating yourself for an epic journey?
 Are you a train fanatic or do you get enthusiastic by the idea of a romantic, nostalgic journey over the span of a whole continent?
 Please consider taking the Trans Mongolian Railway, the famous train journey across the continent of Asia.
-I share with you my guide on how to travel the Trans Mongolian Railway from Moscow to Beijing.
+I share with you my guide on how to travel the Trans Mongolian Railway from Moscow to Beijing by train.

 In this guide, I’ll tell you all the things you need to know when you’re considering to travel the Trans Mongolian Railway.
 The things we will cover are:

 - different routes and names for train travel in Russia

-- the pros and cons on the directions to take
+- the pros and cons of the directions to take

 - what to see and where to stop along the route